idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ####Lifecycle of a Feed####

-A feed is a logical artifact that is brought to life (i.e., its data flow is initiated) only when it is activated using the `start feed` AQL statement.
+A feed is a logical artifact that is brought to life (i.e., its data flow is initiated) only when it is activated using the `start feed` statement.
-Before we active a feed, we need to designate the dataset where the data to be persistent using `connect feed` statement.
+Before we active a feed, we need to designate the dataset where the data to be persisted using `connect feed` statement.
-Subsequent to a `connect feed` statement, the feed is said to be in the connected state, i.e. ready-to-go state.
+Subsequent to a `connect feed` statement, the feed is said to be in the connected state.
-`start feed` statement will activate the feed, and start the dataflow from feed to its connected dataset.
+After that, `start feed` statement will activate the feed, and start the dataflow from feed to its connected dataset.
 Multiple feeds can simultaneously be connected to a dataset such that the contents of the dataset represent the union of the connected feeds.
-One feed may also be simultaneously connected to different target datasets.
+Also one feed can be simultaneously connected to different target datasets.

         use dataverse feeds;